zhenlan0426/CompressARC/blog_post/BLOG POST.md

 We designed our own VAE decoder architecture from scratch, but not without borrowing crucial design principles from many others.

 Our architecture is fundamentally structured like a [transformer](https://arxiv.org/abs/1706.03762), consisting of a [residual stream](https://arxiv.org/abs/1512.03385) where representations are stored and operated upon, followed by a linear head.
 [Pre-and post-norms](https://arxiv.org/abs/2002.04745) with linear up- and down-projections allow layers to read and write to the residual stream.
-The [SiLU](https://arxiv.org/abs/1606.08415)-based [[#Nonlinear Layer|nonlinear layer]] is especially similar to a transformer's.
+The [SiLU](https://arxiv.org/abs/1606.08415)-based [nonlinear layer](#nonlinear-layer) is especially similar to a transformer's.

 Our equivariance structures are inspired by [permutation-invariant neural networks](https://arxiv.org/abs/1703.06114), which are a type of [equivariant neural network](https://arxiv.org/abs/1602.07576).
 Equivariance transformations are taken from common augmentations to ARC-AGI problems.